 As part of the federal definition of disability, the SSA requires that disability applicants are unable to perform SGA.
 In addition, the SSA looks to see if a claimant can still work in other fields thanks to transferrable skills.
 In other words, if you can’t do the job you did before, can you do different types of work?
 If that seems possible to the SSA, they may not see you as eligible for disability.

 Also keep in mind, the SSA sometimes even considers volunteer activities as SGA.
 This happens when the volunteering requires substantial work in which a paid employee might usually engage.
-However, the SSA will not count hobbies or school attendance as SGA.
+However, the SSA will not count hobbies or going to school as SGA.

 Don’t believe us?
 Well, the SSA’s website even says as much.
 “If you are not working, we will send your application to the Disability Determination Services (DDS) office that will make the decision about your medical condition.”

 In other words, if you are working, why should they review your claim?
 Because then it sure doesn’t seem like you’re seriously disabled.
-And remember, these programs are not for individuals with partial or short-term disabilities.
+And remember, these programs are not for individuals with partial or temporary health problems.

 You’re Saying I Have to Quit My Job to Get Disability?

 We get it!
 You still need money to live, right?
 Unfortunately, the SSA may not see it that way on an application.
-So yes, chances are you’ll need to quit your job before you apply for disability.
+So yes, chances are you’ll need to quit your job before you apply for SSD benefits.